 The Clarens Dark Grey R11 Anti Slip Tiles offer an even higher rating, which makes them the perfect choice for busy family homes where spillages are likely to happen on regular basis.
 Similarly, they’re a stylish and safe choice for commercial environments such as restaurants and bars, as well as external spaces like poolsides and garden paths.

-Floor tiles rated R12 and higher, such as the Dotti R12 Non Slip Floor Tiles, are considered non slip and designed specifically for areas in the home where a hard wearing tile is required, as well as commercial environment where extra sturdy floors are a must.
+Floor tiles rated R12 and higher, such as the Dotti R12 Non-Slip Floor Tiles, are considered non-slip and designed specifically for areas in the home where a hard-wearing tile is required, as well as a commercial environment where extra sturdy floors are a must.

 Make sure you’ve picked the right type of grey tiles for your home - order a free sample and choose the range that best fit your interior design vision.
 Alternatively, view our complete range of grey tiles in one of our showrooms, or get in touch with the Direct Tile Warehouse team for advice.